Skip to main content

 The names of files submitted to NCEI must:

-• Be human readable
+• Be comprehensible and readable

 • Exclude special characters (such as punctuation and symbols)